My Story

 Then came the first major turning point: I was made redundant.

 I still remember the day in 2004.
 It was a Friday, right before my annual visit to Spiekeroog.
 On this small, remote island, I had once completed my nine-month civil service, helping low-income families take holidays they could otherwise never afford.
 That island became my sanctuary.
-I still go back every year, except during the lockdowns.
+I still go back every year during summer with my best friends.

 On the day I was let go, I went to the island.
 On that ferry ride, I started reaching out to everyone I knew.
-I landed a new job within a week, but I also applied for many more, casting a wide net, including one to Deutsche Bank.
+I landed a new job within the weekend, but I also applied for many more, casting a wide net, including one at Deutsche Bank.

 A few months later, I worked as a technician at Deutsche Bank, driving a van to service their branches.
 One day, I was watering plants; the next, I was fixing HVAC units or replacing lightbulbs.
 It was a whole new world, corporate, polished, and structured, but it taught me so much.
 I became the quiet observer, the "fly on the wall," allowed into every corner of the organization.
 I watched how executives treated their staff.
 I noticed who said hello and who didn’t even look up.

 The experience was like working in a human behavior laboratory.
 The leaders who stood out were not always the loudest or most powerful.
 They were the ones who saw me, the young guy with a watering can, and treated me with respect.
-That’s when I started devouring leadership, psychology, and human behavior books.
-I often talked with my father, drawing on his insights from working with communities.
+That’s when I started reading books on leadership, psychology, and human behavior.
+I often talked with my father, drawing on his insights from working with people and communities.
 The seed had been planted: I didn’t just want to lead.
-I tried to understand what made a great leader.
+I tried to understand what made a human leader.

 Over time, I moved up.
 I helped roll out new property management tools and processes.
 I took on more responsibility, leading without a title.
 I often found myself being the youngest person in the room, full of energy, sometimes too much of it.
 I had to learn to pace myself, to lead with awareness, and to respect where others were on their journey.